-In addition: old exams from this class, answers to old exams, answers to homework problems, and a small packet of class handouts can all be found by going to www.econ.utah.edu/lozada and clicking on "Econ.
+In addition: old exams from this class, answers to old exams, answers to homework problems, and a small packet of class handouts can all be found by going to www.economics.utah.edu/lozada and clicking on "Econ.
 4010."
-Your exams will come from the material there, so it is very important that you study it.
+Your exams will come from the material there-usually but not always unaltered-so it is very important that you study it.
+As the semester goes on, I will keep you up to date on where you should be in studying this material.
+Before each exam, be sure you can thoroughly answer the questions covered in the material without looking at the answers.
+A word of warning: The only way to succeed in this class is for you to have the self-motivation and discipline to keep up with this online material, not just with the online lectures.
+Online classes in general put large demands on students' self-motivation and discipline, and that is even more true in this class because there are no weekly quizzes or multiple-choice homework problems.

 If you want to buy a bound version of the material which I put on the internet, it will be sold by Bookstore, starting by mid-January.
-I will announce in class when the Bookstore has it.
-(The costs of the bound version just go to cover duplication expenses; I get no money from those sales.)
+I will announce when the Bookstore has it.
+(The costs of the bound version go only to cover duplication expenses; I get no money from those sales.)